nysenate/Bluebird-CRM/modules/roleassign/README.txt

 users.
 Only users with the 'administer permissions' permission may select which roles are available for assignment through this module.

-This module was developped by TBarregren.
+This module was developped by TBarregren and is now maintained by salvis.

 BACKGROUND